Milngavie: Governance

 Milngavie, originally in Stirlingshire, was in an area that became an exclave of Dunbartonshire on the orders of King David II (1324–1371).
 In 1875, whilst remaining part of Dunbartonshire, it became a police burgh under the jurisdiction of the Stirlingshire constabulary and retained burgh status for 100 years until 1975 when it was absorbed into the newly created Strathclyde Region.

 Milngavie is located to the north of the neighbouring town of Bearsden.
 Although the two are in close proximity, the social histories of these two towns differ significantly.
 Bearsden grew almost exclusively as a dormitory town of Glasgow for the wealthy and professional classes.
 In that sense both towns now fulfil a similar role.
 The two became a single local authority district in 1975, before Scottish Local Government reorganisation in the 1990s re-integrated them with the towns of Kirkintilloch and Bishopbriggs, to form the East Dunbartonshire administrative area.

 In 2014, businesses in Milngavie voted in favour of becoming a Business Improvement District (BID) to work with East Dunbartonshire Council and community groups to improve the town and commercial viability of the central pedestrianised business area.

+Transport

+Rail

+Milngavie is a commuter town, with much of its working population travelling to Glasgow to work or study.
+The town is served by Milngavie railway station on the North Clyde Line of the SPT rail network, with services to Glasgow, Springburn and Edinburgh.